delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 Normally algorithms break down things that we as humans think are very simple and easy into little steps that a computer can perform.

-An example of this is let's say you want to find the number 3 in the list [1, 2, 3].
+Let's say you want to find the number 3 in the list [1, 2, 3].
 You look at it and you see it, but a computer can't see the number 3 in the list until it goes through every single item to check.

 Computers are the fastest dumbest things to ever be created.

 Algorithms are essential in Computer Science, you simply cannot live without them.
-Something computer scientists do alot is compare how long an algorithm takes to run against other algorithms.
+Something computer scientists do a lot is compare how long an algorithm takes to run against other algorithms.

 <a name="big-o"></a>
 # How do we measure how long an algorithm takes to run?

-TK have coding book tips here

 We could simply run an algorithm 10,000 times and measure the average time taken but let's say we have an algorithm that took different inputs, like say for example we have an algorithm that takes a list of items and prints every item to the screen.
 If we only input lists of length 1 (1 item), the average time would be around 0.1 seconds.
 If we entered items of length 1500, the average would be different.
 Of course you can use some advance statistical knowledge to work out the true average by inputting lists of varying lengths or you could use Big O notation.

 Big 0 notation is notation used to describe how efficient an algorithm is.
-It's incredibly important to know this since every major employer will question you on this and it'll most likely come up in any algorithms exams (Hello University of Liverpool people <3 )
+It's incredibly important to know this since every major employer will question you on this and it'll most likely come up in any algorithms exams (Hello University of Liverpool people <3 ).

 A hierarchy of functions exist: